 “The starting point of all achievement is desire.”

 • Ernesto “Che” Guevara (1928-1967) — A Marxist revolutionary with a medical degree … now there’s some malpractice.
-Born in Argentina, Guevara received his medical degree from the University of Buenos Aires in 1953 but he abandoned medicine believing that only revolution could reform South America.
-A product and student of Latin American hunger, poverty, and disease, Guevara was a major player in the 1959 Cuban Revolution, serving as Fidel Castro’s second in command.
-He was captured and executed during guerilla warfare in Bolivia.
+Born in Argentina, Guevara received his medical degree from the University of Buenos Aires in 1953 but he abandoned medicine believing that only revolution could truly reform South America.
+A product and student of Latin American hunger, poverty, and disease, the charismatic Guevara was a major player in the 1959 Cuban Revolution, serving as Fidel Castro’s second in command (the CIA feared him most).
+He was captured and executed during guerilla warfare in Bolivia in 1967.
 A voracious reader and radical writer, Guevara’s image remains a counterculture symbol even today.

-• Samuel Prescott (1751-1777) — Most people remember Paul Revere’s “midnight ride” during the American Revolution, but another Massachusetts Patriot played a big role that night on April 18, 1775 — and it was a doctor.
-Early in the war, it was Revere, Prescott, and William Dawes who rode horses to warn Concord citizens that the “British were coming.”
+• Samuel Prescott (1751-1777) — Most people remember Paul Revere’s “midnight ride” during the American Revolution, but another Massachusetts patriot played a big role that night on April 18, 1775 — and it was a doctor.
+He got his medical training from his father, Abel, who also a physician.
+Early in the war, it was Revere, Prescott, and William Dawes who rode horses to warn Concord militia that the “British were coming.”
 Indeed, only Prescott made it to Concord.
 His death remains sketchy, but he may have died as a POW while serving as a Continental Army surgeon.
-The doctor’s famous ride continues to be re-enacted to this day.
+The famous ride continues to be re-enacted to this day.

 • Ronan Tynan (1960-) — While many of today’s doctors have little to sing about, one physician has taken it to a high art form.
 An internationally-renowned Irish-born tenor-singer, Tynan has performed for American Presidents, Catholic Cardinals, the MLB and the NHL.
 He earned his MD from Trinity College in Dublin in 1993 and specializes in orthopedic sports injuries.
 Birth defects and a 1980 auto accident caused the amputation of his lower legs.
 With the “ability to simultaneously console and inspire,” his performances of Gold Bless America at old Yankee Stadium in New York are stuff of legend.